dallaylaen/perl-test-contract/README.md

 # SYNOPSIS

-`Test::Refute` may be used in place of Test::More, except for
+`Test::Contract` may be used in place of Test::More, except for
 TODO: and SKIP: blocks (yet).

-    use Test::Refute;
+    use Test::Contract;
     use_ok qw(My::Module);

     is (My::Module->answer, 42, "Life, universe, and everything");

     done_testing;

-Also, `Test::Refute::Contract` may be used in production code to verify that user input or a plugin module meet certain criteria:
+Also, `Test::Contract::Engine` may be used in production code to verify that user input or a plugin module meet certain criteria:

-    use Test::Refute::Contract;
+    use Test::Contract::Engine;

-    my $c = Test::Refute::Contract->new;
+    my $c = Test::Contract::Engine->new;
     $c->like( $user_input, qr/.../, "Format as expected" );
     $c->isa_ok( $some_object, "Some::Class" );
     if ($c->is_valid) {